Suspect in missing murder victim case makes first court appearance

 WICHITA, Kan.
 (KSNW) – While police continue the search for the body of a 50-year-old Hutchinson man, a suspect in his murder steps into court.

-Thursday, Jeffery Hill made his first scheduled court appearance for his alleged role in the death of 50-year-old Jeffery Jones of Hutchinson.
+Thursday, Jeffrey Hill was charged with second-degree murder and criminal possession of a weapon by a felon at his first scheduled court appearance for his alleged role in the death of 50-year-old Jeffrey Jones of Hutchinson.

 Hill, 53, of Joplin, Missouri, was arrested in mid-January after attempting to flee from police after a traffic stop in Wichita.